skordal/potato/example/README.md

-# Demo design for the Nexys 4 board
+# System-On-Chip Design using the Potato Processor

-This folder contains a design for a simple demo design using the Potato processor.
-It has been tested using Vivado 2015.3.
+This folder contains an SoC design using the Potato processor.
+The design has been synthesized using Vivado 2015.4 and tested on an Arty board from Digilent.

 ## Quick Start

-In order to use the design, first import all source files from the folders `src/`, `soc/` and `example/` into your project.
-Make sure the testbench files (the files starting with "tb_") is added as simulation-only files.
+In order to test the design yourself, first import all source files from the `src/`, `soc/` and `example/` directories into your project.
+Some of the added files may not be used by the design; in the hierarchy view in Vivado you can remove any file that is not included under the `toplevel` entity.

+In addition to the source files, a couple of IP modules are needed to take advantage of the FPGAs builtin resources - the following sections deal with adding and configuring these.

-### Clocking
+### Clock Generator

+The processor cannot (currently) run on the native 100 MHz clock signal provided by the development board.
+Therefore it is necessary to use a clock management tile to synthesize the necessary system clock as well as other necessary clocks.

-Add a clock generator using the Clocking Wizard.
-To seamlessly integrate it into the design, name it "clock_generator".
-Choose the following options:
+Add a clock generator to the design using the Clocking Wizard.
+Name the generated component "clock_generator".
+Make sure the following options are selected in the "Clocking Options" tab:

-* Frequency Synthesis
-* Safe Clock Startup

-Set up two output clocks, `clk_out1` with frequency 50 MHz, and `clk_out2` with a frequency of 10 MHz.
-Rename the corresponding ports to `system_clk` and `timer_clk` respectively.
-Name the input clock `clk`.
+* Frequency synthesis - Enables synthesis of clock frequencies we need.
+* Safe clock startup - Waits with starting the output clocks until the clock is stable.

+Go to the "Output Clocks" tab and enable `clk_out1` and `clk_out2`.
+Set the frequency of `clk_out1` to 50 MHz.
+This will be the main system clock.
+Set the frequency of `clk_out2` to 10 MHz - this clock will be used to run the 10 MHz system timer.

+If you have peripherals that require additional clocks, you can enable more clock outputs here.

+At the bottom of the "Output Clocks" tab, find the "Enable Optional Inputs/Outputs" section and select `reset` and `locked` signals.
+The `locked` signal is used to release the system reset signal when the clock signal is stable.

+Set the "Reset Type" to "Active low" - this makes it possible to connect the reset signal for the clock generator directly to the processor reset button on the development board.

+To make the names of the outputs on the clock generator match the names expected by the toplevel entity, go to the "Port Renaming" tab and input the following settings:

+* Rename the primary input clock to `clk`.
+* Rename `clk_out1` to `system_clk`.
+* Rename `clk_out2` to `timer_clk`.
+* Rename `resetn` to `reset_n`.

-### Instruction memory
+### PAEE ROM

+** Note that the PAEE is not yet released, and you will therefore have to make your own test application. **

+The PAEE ROM is a read-only memory intended to store the Potato Application Execution Environment, a BIOS-like firmware providing a simple boot-loader and hardware abstraction layer.
+However, since the PAEE is still in development and not particularily useful yet, this ROM is where you can put your application.

-Add a block RAM to use as instruction ROM using the Block Memory Generator.
+Add a block RAM IP to use as the ROM using the Block Memory Generator.
+Name the component "aee_rom".
+In the "Basic" tab choose a "Native" interface type and set "Memory Type" to "Single-Port ROM".

-Choose "Single Port ROM" as memory type, name it "instruction_rom" and set port A width to 32 bits and port A depth to 2048.
-Initialize it with your application binary.
-Ensure that the "Primitives Output Register" checkbox is not checked.
+Go to the "Port A Options" tab and set the following settings:

+* Port A Width: 32
+* Port A depth: 4096

+This will generate a 16 kb large ROM for storing application code.
+Set the "Enablee Port Type" to "Use ENA Pin" - this allows us to disable the ROM module when it is not in use, possibly saving a tiny bit of power.
+Also select the "RSTA Pin" option under "Port A Output Reset Options" and set the "Output Reset Value" to `00000013`.
+This value is the RISC-V no-operation opcode.

+Under "Other Options", check the "Load Init File" option and give the location of the coefficient file for the application to store in the ROM.
+In the case of the PAEE, this is the `paee.coe` file generated when running `make` in the `paee/` directory.

+Fill the remaining memory locations with no-ops by entering `00000013` in the correct field.

 ### Test it!

-Now you can test it and hopefully it works.
-This design can be used as a basis for your own designs or just to evaluate the processor.
+You should now be able to synthesize and test the design.
+Hopefully it works :-)